akjalok/ml-algo-practice/Final-Notebooks/README.md

-This is where i upload a notebook that is weel commented for each algorithm
+Well commented notebook for each algorithm i practiced